In this chapter

-- The intuition of planning and searching
+- Gaining the intuition of planning and searching

 - Identifying problems suited to be solved using search algorithms